Innovative Public Schools

 Every child deserves good choices in life — and a school that will open the door to those opportunities.
 Young people deserve to finish high school prepared to thrive and prosper, to make positive change, and help build an equitable future for everyone.
-Yet far too few schools are capable of doing that today, especially in Black, Latino and low-income neighborhoods.
+Yet far too few schools are capable of doing that today, especially in communities of color and low-income neighborhoods.
 Schools should offer a pathway to opportunity, but too often, they allow those with advantages to soar while others remain behind.

-Schools must also help children thrive as whole people — not just academically.
-We believe schools should expand the definition of success and support students to grow academically, socially and emotionally.
+Schools must help children thrive as whole people.
+To get there, we must expand the definition of success and support students to grow academically, socially and emotionally.
 We have found that students learn more when they feel physically and emotionally safe; believe their abilities and skills can grow with effort; and develop ways to cope with their stress, emotions, feelings and behaviors.
-We’re delighted that early indicators are strong, and know it’s just the beginning for schools that are rapidly expanding their supports for students in these areas.
-And these schools are continuing to grow; when fully enrolled, they will serve more than 71,000 students, 73% of whom are Black or Latino.
+Our early indicators are strong, and we know it’s just the beginning for schools that are rapidly expanding their support for students in these areas.

 - Expanded Definition of Student Success: Every young person should finish high school prepared and inspired to pursue a life full of opportunity, choices, connection and meaning.
 To realize this aspiration, students need a strong academic foundation, as well as other mindsets, habits and skills that are correlated with success in life.

-- Equity: School leaders must prioritize equity – holding high expectations and ensuring learning outcomes are not predictable by race/ethnicity, income, gender, or geography.
+- Equity: School leaders must prioritize equity – holding high expectations for students and ensuring learning outcomes are not predictable by race, ethnicity, income, gender, or geography.
 Educators should work closely with families to create schools that embody their aspirations for their children and implement instructional approaches to meet the needs of every student.